 - Diskette drive: The narrower signal cable has two connectors.
-One is attached to the diskette drive, and the other is connected to the connector (FDD1) on the system board. - Serial ATA (SATA): The narrower, black signal cable has two connectors.
-One is connected to a simple-swap Serial ATA drive, and the other is attached to the connector on the system board.
+One is attached to the diskette drive, and the other is attached to the connector (FDD1) on the system board. - Serial ATA (SATA): The narrower, black signal cable has two connectors.
+One is connected to the simple-swap Serial ATA drive, and the other is connected to the connector on the system board.
 Each simple-swap Serial ATA drive comes with a cable.
-If you install an additional simple-swap Serial ATA drive, you will need an additional cable.
+If you install an additional Serial ATA drive, you will need an additional cable.